 If you are a bit concerned that you are drinking too much then you probably are.
 Similarly, if you know exactly how many units of alcohol you drink in a week, this may mean that you are drinking too much.
 So cut back and you will hopefully see the benefits on your waistline, your sleep and your mental health.

-Making these 6 simple changes to your diet can have immediate, noticeable changes to your gut function and overall feeling of wellbeing.
+Making these 6 simple changes to your diet can have immediate, noticeable changes to your gut health and overall feeling of wellbeing.
 In the longer term, they will also reduce your risk of many chronic illnesses and help you maintain strong and healthy bones.
-If you can fit in some regular exercise and adequate sleep, you’re on the right track for 2021.
+If you can fit in some regular exercise and adequate sleep, you’re on the right track.